 See more trip photos here.

 I went through 200′ of scree from the summit ridge’s edge to the snow.
-Then I made a beeline down to the saddle west of Point 7371.
-But the most annoying part was finding a feasible way to drop into the north side.
+Soon, I made a beeline down to the saddle west of Point 7371.
+But the most annoying part was finding a feasible way to drop onto the north side.

 The campsite had no running water, so I grabbed some from a higher-up stream.
 The wind had picked up shortly after reaching camp.
 So I chowed down dinner, slipped into the bivy sack, and crossed my fingers for no rats.